Generative AI - Navigating Intellectual Property

 These are then represented as vectors using a variety of encoding techniques.
 In a similar way, vectors are used to express different visual aspects from photographs.
 A word of caution: the training data may contain bigotry, prejudice, deceit, and puffery that these techniques can also encode.

-Recent developments in transformers, such Google's Bidirectional Encoder Representations from Transformers (BERT), OpenAI's GPT, and Google AlphaFold, have also led to the development of neural networks that are capable of producing new content in addition to encoding text, images, and proteins.
+Recent developments in transformers, such as Google's Bidirectional Encoder Representations from Transformers (BERT), OpenAI's GPT series, and Google AlphaFold, have also led to the development of neural networks capable of producing new content in addition to encoding text, images, and proteins.
+As of 2025, the frontier model landscape includes GPT-5 (OpenAI), Claude 4 Opus and Sonnet (Anthropic), Gemini 2.5 and 3.0 (Google DeepMind), and LLaMA 4 (Meta) — each delivering capabilities that were unimaginable just two years ago.

 Since the early days of artificial intelligence, researchers have been developing AI and other methods for programmatically generating content.
 Originally referred to as "rule-based systems" and then "expert systems," these methods generated responses or data sets using specifically designed rules.

-When scientists discovered a means to make neural networks operate in parallel across the graphics processing units (GPUs) used in the computer gaming industry to create video games, the field took off.
+When scientists discovered a means to make neural networks operate in parallel across the graphics processing units (GPUs) used in the computer gaming industry, the field took off.
 The recent notable developments in AI-generated content have been made possible by new machine learning approaches, such as the generative adversarial networks and transformers discussed earlier.
-These techniques have been around for ten years.

 Generative AI has broad applications in numerous business domains.
 It can automatically generate new material and facilitate the interpretation and understanding of already-existing content.
 Developers are investigating how generative AI may enhance current processes, with the goal of completely changing workflows to leverage the technology.
 The following are some possible advantages of applying generative AI:

-Limitations to consider when implementing or using a generative AI app:
+Limitations to consider when implementing or using a generative AI application:

 Ethics and bias in generative AI

 The new generative AI tools, while promising, open a can of worms in terms of accuracy, reliability, bias, hallucinations, and plagiarism.
 These are ethical challenges that will probably take years to resolve.
 Regarding AI, none of the problems are very novel.
-For instance, Tay, Microsoft's initial attempt at a chatbot in 2016, had to be disabled after it began expressing divisive opinions on Twitter.
+For instance, Tay, Microsoft's chatbot in 2016, had to be disabled after it began expressing divisive opinions on Twitter.
+More recently, the proliferation of AI-generated deepfakes during major election cycles and high-profile AI-enabled financial fraud cases have underscored the urgency of responsible AI governance.

-The newest generation of generative AI applications appears more logical at first glance, which is something new.
+The newest generation of generative AI applications appears more logical at first glance.
 The question of whether generative AI models can be educated to reason is still hotly debated, but this combination of coherent language and human-like qualities does not equate to human intelligence.
-After openly claiming that Language Models for Dialog Applications (LaMDA), a generative AI program developed by Google, was sentient, a Google engineer was even fired.
+A Google engineer was even fired after openly claiming that Gemini (formerly known as LaMDA — Language Models for Dialog Applications), a generative AI program developed by Google, was sentient.

 A new set of AI hazards is introduced by the convincing realism of generative AI content.
 It complicates the process of identifying AI-generated information and, more significantly, makes it more challenging to identify errors.
 When we use the output of generative AI to develop code or give medical advice, this can be a serious issue.
-Since many generative AI findings are opaque, it can be challenging to assess whether they violate copyrights or whether there are issues with the underlying sources from which they derive their conclusions.
-You can't argue against an AI's conclusion if you don't understand how it arrived at it.
+Since many generative AI outputs are opaque, it can be challenging to assess whether they violate copyrights or whether there are issues with the underlying sources from which they derive their conclusions.

 Accelerating Innovation & IP